 - Is this a child credit?

-- Funds are for child care expenses only.
-Grants are intended to help with child care costs so a student-parent can pursue their education at UC Davis.
+- No. These funds are for child care expenses only.
+These grants are intended to help with child care costs so a student-parent can pursue their education at UC Davis.
 A "provider" must be someone other than the child's parent.

 - Do I just apply for current term?

-- For GSCCG, you may apply for the entire year (July -June) in the Summer or apply by term.
+- You may apply for the entire year (July -June) in the Summer or apply by term.
 Just be sure your child care provider indicates contracted care for the desired terms.

 - What are defined as the terms?

 - For students on the quarter system: Summer is July, Aug, Sept.
 Fall is October, November, December.
 Winter is January, February, March.
 Spring is April, May June.
-Please note that there is some generality to this as much some months do not actually have classes all month.
+Please note that there is some generality to this as some months do not actually have classes all month.
 (GSCCG $1100 per quarter)

 For students on the semester system: Professional programs with usually no summer enrollment or ASE employment.
 Fall is September, October, November, December.
 Spring is January, February, March, April, May.
 (GSCCG $1650 per semester).

 - Can I receive funds for terms which have passed?

 - No. You must apply before or during the term for which you are requesting funds.
-(We use official University calendar dates (the end of a term is defined as the last day as instruction).
+(We use official University calendar dates and the end of a term is defined as the last day of instruction).

 - What about summer terms?

 - Both grants are available for summer.
 Enrolled undergraduates must have a minimum of 6 credits for summer to qualify for CBCG.
-Graduate or Professional students must be enrolled full time or employed as an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
-Fellowship or outside internships are not considered employment for summer GSCCG.
+Graduate or Professional students must be enrolled full time (12 units) or employed as an Academic Student Employee (AI, Reader, TA, Community Teaching Fellow, Remedial Tutor/Tutor) or a GSR (at least 25% appointment).
+The Summer Candel Workshop, fellowships or outside internships are not considered employment for summer GSCCG.